Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Acknowledgements

 \section{Acknowledgements}

-We thank Deborah Ferguson for useful comments on this manuscript.
-The analysed data and the corresponding power spectral densities are publicly available at the online Gravitational-Wave Open Science Center \cite{GWOSC}.
+We plan to publish and mantain our code to perform gravitational-wave data analysis using the Newman-Penrose scalar, within the software \texttt{Bilby} \cite{Ashton:2018jfp,pbilby} at \cite{BilbyProca}.
+The analysed LIGO-Virgo data and the corresponding power spectral densities, in their strain versions, are publicly available at the online Gravitational-Wave Open Science Center \cite{SoftwareX,open_data}.This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
+LIGO Laboratory and Advanced LIGO are funded by the United States National Science Foundation (NSF) as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
+Additional support for Advanced LIGO was provided by the Australian Research Council.
+Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
+KAGRA is supported by Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan Society for the Promotion of Science (JSPS) in Japan; National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea; Academia Sinica (AS) and National Science and Technology Council (NSTC) in Taiwan.
 JCB is supported by a fellowship from ``la Caixa'' Foundation (ID 100010434) and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648.
 The fellowship code is LCF/BQ/PI20/11760016.
 JCB is also supported by the research grant PID2020-118635GB-I00 from the Spain-Ministerio de Ciencia e Innovaci\'{o}n.
 KC acknowledges the MHRD, Government of India, for the fellowship support.
-JAF is supported by the Spanish Agencia Estatal de Investigaci\'on (PGC2018-095984-B-I00) and by the Generalitat Valenciana (PROMETEO/2019/071).
+JAF is supported by the Spanish Agencia Estatal de Investigaci\'on (grants PGC2018-095984-B-I00 and PID2021-125485NB-C21) and by the Generalitat Valenciana (PROMETEO/2019/071).
 This work is supported by the Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT - Funda\c {c}\~ao para a Ci\^encia e a Tecnologia), reference UIDB/04106/2020, and by national funds (OE), through FCT, I.P., in the scope of the framework contract foreseen in the numbers 4, 5 and 6 of the article 23, of the Decree-Law 57/2016, of August 29, changed by Law 57/2017, of July 19.
-We also acknowledge support from the projects PTDC/FIS-OUT/28407/2017, CERN/FIS-PAR/0027/2019, PTDC/FIS-AST/3041/2020 and CERN/FIS-PAR/0024/2021.
-NSG was also supported by the Spanish Ministerio de Universidades, reference UP2021-044, within the European Union-Next Generation EU.
-This work has further been supported by the European Union’s Horizon 2020 research and innovation (RISE) programme H2020-MSCA-RISE-2017 Grant No. Fu\text{NF}iCO-777740.
-The authors would like to acknowledge networking support by the COST Action CA16104.
+We also acknowledge support from the projects PTDC/FIS-OUT/28407/2017, CERN/FIS-PAR/0027/2019, PTDC/FIS-AST/3041/2020, CERN/FIS-PAR/0024/2021 and 2022.04560.PTDC.
+NSG is supported by the Spanish Ministerio de Universidades, through a María Zambrano grant (ZA21-031) with reference UP2021-044, funded within the European Union-Next Generation EU.
+This work has further been supported by the European Union’s Horizon 2020 research and innovation (RISE) programme H2020-MSCA-RISE-2017 Grant No. Fu\text{NF}iCO-777740 and by the European Horizon Europe staff exchange (SE) programme HORIZON- MSCA-2021-SE-01 Grant No. NewFunFiCO-101086251.
 We acknowledge the use of IUCAA LDG cluster Sarathi for the computational/numerical work.
 The authors acknowledge computational resources provided by the CIT cluster of the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY0823459; and the support of the NSF CIT cluster for the provision of computational resources for our parameter inference runs.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 This manuscript has LIGO DCC number P2200114.